peccu/lp-php-miniseries/README.md

 ###################################################################################
 ## Setup ##########################################################################

+If you don't know which version of PHP your webserver is using, then create a new text file called something like `test.php`.
+In that put this:

+    <?php phpinfo(); ?>

+Upload that file to your webserver and then view it in a browser.
+You should see which version of PHP is running.
+You'll need at least version 5.1.

 Before adding your own content to the publication we'll set it up using the dummy content provided.